andrewfowlie/thermal_funcs/README.md

         primaryClass   = "hep-ph"
     }

+The documentation is at [codedocs](https://codedocs.xyz/andrewfowlie/thermal_funcs/).
 To build this documentation in `doxygen`,

     make docs